Darshanjain957/Vinebot_noetic_packages/README.md

 </p>

 # PS4
-The vinebot can be controlled using a ps4 joystick
+The vinebot can be controlled using a ps4 joystick.
+ROS requires a couple of nodes additional to the ps4 ros package located in
 # launch instructions

 to launch vinebot with rtabmap in the mapping node with ekf filter based fused localization